Fox's Book of Martyrs

 The

-it was met at the first by the mob with stonings and peltings, with
+at the first by the mob with stonings and peltings,

-attempts at wounding and slaying.
-Only at times was there any interference on
+with attempts at wounding and slaying.
+Only at times was there any interference

 Wesley

-Established Communion.
-When he found it necessary to ordain preachers, the
+devoted to the Established Communion.
+When he found it necessary to

-separation of his followers from the established body became inevitable.
-The
+ordain preachers, the separation of his followers from the established body

 The